kdurance/100-days-of-code/log.md

 #### Day 92: May 13, 2021
-Made the decision to do the Pybites Python Developer Mindset coaching program.
+Made the decision to do the Pybites Developer Mindset (PDM) coaching program.
 Very excited to get back to my Python roots.
 I start on Monday so to prepare for it I refreshed my Python OOP understanding with a Real Python tutorial.
 It feels so good to be working with Python again!<br><br>

 #### Day 93: May 14, 2021